top of page

 Mindfulness-Based Stress Reduction

-Mindfulness-Based Stress Reduction (MBSR) is an internationally recognised, evidence-based 8-week program originally developed by Jon Kabat-Zinn and his team at the University of Massachusetts Medical School in the late 1970s.
-Designed to help individuals manage stress and its associated symptoms through mindfulness meditation, the course is equally beneficial for anyone looking to enhance their overall well-being.
+Mindfulness-Based Stress Reduction (MBSR) is a globally recognised, evidence-based 8-week programme developed in the late 1970s by Jon Kabat-Zinn and his team at the University of Massachusetts Medical School.
+Grounded in mindfulness meditation and gentle movement, MBSR is designed to help individuals better manage stress and its related symptoms.
+Whether you’re looking to cope with specific challenges or simply enhance your overall well-being, this course offers practical tools and lasting benefits.

-Following booking, all participants will be invited to attend a brief 1-1 online meeting with a course tutor.
-This is to provide an opportunity to discuss the course, address any questions that they may have, and for us to find out if they need any additional support
+Once registered, participants will be invited to a brief 1:1 online meeting with a course tutor.
+This provides a welcoming space to explore what to expect, ask any questions, and share any additional support needs.

 Why choose the MBSR course?